aaronduchateau/blog/_posts/2015-7-24-Two-practical-uses-of-Charles-Proxy-for-a-better-life-in-web-dev.md

 This of course would require you to build out an endpoint, and it seems silly that this is not a 'given' in terms of required features sets for Charles.
 <br/><br/>

-Regardless it's good for timeouts, or if you do have error endpoints built out it makes it really easy to toggle between them with the click of a button as you modify your codebase.
+Regardless it's good for timeouts, or if you do have endpoints (for specific errors), it makes it faster to hit them.
 Charles, I mostly like it :)
 <br/><br/>